 We also have a Facebook group for finding accommodation in Pisa, which has nearly 2,000 members and should help you find other people in your exact situation!

-While Pisa accommodation is quite plentiful, it’s best to actively look before getting there.
+While Pisa housing is quite plentiful, it’s best to actively look before getting there.
 If you wait until all the other (thousands of) students arrive, finding and securing a room will become so much harder.
 If possible, move out a little while before your studies start - you can get to know the city, arrange cheap accommodation and enjoy the sun before term!

 The other reason to start looking for pisa accommodation early is that you might not get your first choice apartment.
 Or the second.
 It’s impossible to predict what might happen, so you need to allow yourself time to go through the motions more than once, just in case.